Centre for the Study of Higher Education (CSHE)

 Faculty of Arts

-The Faculty of Arts Graduate research students web pages offer information about Research Welcome Day, a Graduate Research Orientation Program and a Skills Development Program.
+The Faculty of Arts Graduate research web pages offer information about Research Welcome Day, a Graduate Research Orientation Program and a Skills Development Program.
 They also provide loan equipment, such as cameras and video cameras, audio recording devices, scanners and laptops.

 Academic Skills provides students with assistance in language and grammar, reading and research, speaking and presenting, and study skills and writing.